 Hyde Park and Kensington Gardens in London is one of the city’s best features.
 Hyde is the largest of four Royal Parks that connect with each other from Kensington Palace, through Kensington Gardens, Hyde Park and onto Green Park.
 This grand park has a deep history and was established by Henry VIII in 1536 as hunting grounds.
 Today it is a magnificent public park with a lovely lake for all of London to enjoy.

 I do like British sausage rolls, especially when they are made with care.
 This is a classic take-away food in the United Kingdom, although I did have my share throughout other European countries.
 Sausage rolls are a cleaner and tighter version of an American hot dog or bratwurst in an open bun.

 I had purchased these two delicious sausage rolls at Camden Bakery, which was down the street from our flat.
-They were very tasty and I thought the outer pastry made the roll.
-You can get them cheaper from a convenience store but that would be the same as getting a gas station hot dog.
-To each their own but if you want to try a more appetizing sausage roll, try one from a proper bakery.
+They were very tasty, and I thought the outer pastry just made the roll.
+You can get them cheaper from a convenience store, but that would be the same as getting a gas station hot dog.
+To each their own but if you want to try a more appetizing sausage roll, purchase one from a proper bakery.

 The Bonobo Grilled Cheese

 Bonobo created one of the better grilled cheese sandwiches that I have tied, and I have tried many.
 They use aged English cheddar that you can taste in every cheesy and buttery bite.
 I decided on their Classic Grilled Cheese sandwich, which had their signature cheese blend and mixed onion.
 All grilled and buttered under a cast iron press.
 It was as delicious as it sounded!

 I had my Bonobo Grilled Cheese at the Portobello Road Market in London.
 The market is one of the cities oldest and most famous for vintage clothes and antiques, as well as a variety of enticing food stalls.